 Nothing can do that better than trees for commercial landscapes.
 In addition to tree benefits like preventing soil erosion, boosting oxygen, reducing stormwater runoff, buffering wind, providing shade, and improving your property’s overall appearance, trees can add amazing color, scent, and beauty to your commercial property.

-Here are 6 trees that we rely on to deliver amazing appearance and elevated curb appeal on commercial properties.
+Here are 6 trees that we rely on to deliver an amazing appearance and elevated curb appeal on commercial properties.

 1. Thornless Honeylocust